JoyBiswas1403/AI_ML_Internship_Elevate_Labs/README.md

 ---

 ## 🛠 How to Use This Repository
-1. Navigate to a task folder (e.g., Task1/, Task2/).
+1. Navigate to a task folder.
 2. Run the provided notebooks/scripts.
 3. Explore datasets, plots & summaries.
 4. Read the task’s README.md for methodology.